Macedonian nationalism: Late 19th century and early 20th century

-Statue of Gjorgjija Pulevski, a major figure who endorsed the concept of an ethnic Macedonian identity, resulting in the foundation of Macedonian nationalism.
+Statue of Gjorgjija Pulevski, a figure of the movement who endorsed the concept of an ethnic Macedonian identity.

 Cover of the "General History of the Macedonian Slavs", largely completed by 1893 in Sofia by Gjorgjija Pulevski.
 Its author claimed the ancient inhabitants of Macedonia were not Hellenic but Slav-Macedonian.

+The front page of the book On Macedonian Matters, published in Sofia in 1903 by Krste Petkov Misirkov.

+The Prophecy of Alexander the Great (1907) translated into Slavic Macedonian by the Greek nationalist Athanasios Souliotis (Megali Idea advocates) in 1907 and issued in Thessaloniki.